NHSDigital/nhs-login-help-centre/src/manage/delete.md

 You should be able to manage your NHS login settings from within the websites and apps that use NHS login.
 Each website and app you visit may offer a different way for you to access your [NHS login settings](https://settings.login.nhs.uk/ 'NHS login settings').

-For example, in the NHS App you can change your NHS login email address, password and phone number from <b>Manage NHS account</b> in <b>Account and settings</b>.
+For example, in the NHS App you can change your NHS login email address, password and phone number from **Manage NHS account** in **Account and settings**.

 Contact the providers of the website or app you are using if you cannot find a way to access your NHS login settings.